-I have successfully vacuum-sealed soups and stews and other favorite foods.
+I have successfully vacuum-sealed soups and stews, and other favorite foods.
 It helps to avoid freezer burn.
 However, be sure to allow plenty of room for the food to expand so the jar won’t break–basic science.

 Yes, if your unit has an accessory port.
 Hopefully, you still have the accessory hose.
 Hook the hose to the lid sealer.
 See the instruction manual for more details.

 Parting Thoughts: I’ve been vacuum-sealing chopped lettuce and many other foods with a portable sealer for nearly 20 years.
-I hope this idea will save you some money and lessen the amount of food you have to trash.
-I don’t know about you, but it always makes me sick to throw out food that cost me good money because we couldn’t eat it quickly enough.
+I hope this idea will save you money and lessen the amount of food you have to trash.
+I don’t know about you, but it always makes me sick to throw out food that costs me good money because we couldn’t eat it quickly enough.

 p.s.
 I’m sorry to report that this doesn’t seem to work for cut avocados–at least not for me.